audsinthecity/wedding-registry/design_pattern_decisions.md

 ## Fail Early and Fail Loud
 Use ```require``` to check condition required for execution as early as possible to throw an exception if the condition is not met.
-Good practice in order to reduce unecessary code execution in the event that an exception is thrown.
+Good practice in order to reduce unnecessary code execution in the event that an exception is thrown.

 ## Withdrawal Pattern
 Seperation of logic between accounting and withdrawal to protect against the re-entrancy and denial of service attacks